peiche/chat-for-aesop-story-engine/README.md

 **Avatar Style** defines the shape of the avatar.
 By default, it's just a square image.
 It can be changed to rounded corners (I call this a "squircle") or a circle.

-###Required Plugins

-####Aesop Story Engine

-This plugin builds upon existing functionality provided by [Aesop Story Engine](), and will not function without it.

-###Built with Sass

-Chat's stylesheet is built using Sass.
-You’ll find the `/sass` folder in the project, which holds all the components required to compile the stylesheet.

 ##Installation

 ###Github